-Southampton City Council has created a Facebook page which we will use as a tool to communicate with our EHE community, sharing events, information and resources that home educators may find useful.
-Please ‘follow us’ to ensure that you do not miss out please follow us on Facebook.
+We are also on social media which we will use as a tool to communicate with our EHE community, sharing events, information and resources that home educators may find useful.
+To ensure that you do not miss out please follow us on Facebook.

-Please note that Facebook will not be used as a means of individual communication so you should continue to contact us on email@example.com
+Please note that Facebook will not be used as a means of individual communication so you should continue to contact us at email@example.com